Heating consumption per m² and per dwelling

 Heating consumption per dwelling

-- Until 2014, the energy consumption per dwelling has generally decreased less than the energy consumption per m2 because of an increase in the average size of dwellings (-1.1%/year since 2000 at EU level for the consumption per dwelling vs -1.6%/year for the consumption per m2, which means that the dwelling size has increased by 0.4%/year).
+• Until 2014, the energy consumption per dwelling has generally decreased less than the energy consumption per m2 because of an increase in the average size of dwellings (-1.4%/year over 2000-2014 at EU level for the consumption per dwelling vs -1.9%/year for the consumption per m2, which means that the dwelling size has increased by 0.5%/year).
 This means that, until 2014, around 30% of the progress in energy efficiency for heating at EU level has been offset by the increase in dwelling size.
 This has been particularly important in the less developed Member States (e.g. Romania, Lithuania).
-This size effect has become negligible since 2014 as the average size of dwellings has remained almost stable .
+This size effect has become negligible since 2014 at EU level and in the most developed MS as the average size of dwellings has remained almost stable.
+It is still significant in Eastern European countries, which had smaller dwellings.

 Variation of consumption per m² VS per dwelling: effect of change in dwelling size (2000-2014)